declankbarrett/k6-demo/README.md

 To run these we have seperate run commmands which are outlined in the package.json, all of these run the web tests in headed mode, to change this either remove the K6_BROWSER_HEADLESS=false from the run command or change the false to true

 You are also welcome to change the run config for these tests in the test-config file which can be found in the utils folder.

+# Functionality tests

+We can run the functionality tests using the command

+- npm run test:functionality

+This will run a check on a bunch of APIs and then error at the end of running all tests if the check % is not equal to 100% A more indepth description can be seen in a comment at the top of the file for the functionality tests

 # Visual Outputs